The best life is a God First life

 All this said; I trust God

 I believe God’s Holy Word is just that: God’s Holy Word.
-I trust each word and believe it possible to have a clear understanding of everything God wants us to understand.
-We just need to remove our desires and our expectations so we can open our hearts and minds and pay attention to God’s desires and will for us.
+I trust each word and believe it is possible to understand everything God wants us to understand clearly.

 The Bible is not a book of confusion.

 What makes it seem confusing is us.
 When we try to twist what it says into what we think it should say.
-We also need to keep in mind that the Bible is several books that make-up, one book.
-So when we look at one verse using the word faith, it does not discount all the verses that included baptism or vice versa.
+We also need to remember that the Bible is several books that make one book.
+So, when we look at one verse using the word faith, it does not discount all the verses that included baptism and vice versa..

 What’s the whole picture?